Assessment Documents & Resources

 Other Suggested Readings & Helpful Links

-Suggested Readings on Student Learning Assessment
+Suggested Readings and Websites on Student Learning Assessment

 American Historical Association (n.d.).
 AHA tuning project: History discipline core.
 Retrieved from http://www.historians.org/teaching-and-learning/current-projects/tuning/history-discipline-core